akshaysmin/Webtoon-Downloader/README.md

 What sensible_sort.py does:
 Assists script2 in sorting images by name

+## metafile
+example given : 'sample_file.json'
+modify this file to choose a comic and episode

 ## README for webtoon_downloader.py:</br>

 Ways to use program from command line:</br>